-"Hypo" means "under" or "less than," so "hypoallergenic" means a product is less likely to trigger an allergic reaction.
+"Hypo" means under or less than, so it’s a product that’s less likely to trigger an allergic reaction.

-Many products that we use every day, such as cleansers and soaps, deodorants, makeup, and even mouthwash, have ingredients that can irritate the skin or act as antigens (substances that act as an allergy trigger).
-Exposure of the skin to these ingredients -- most often fragrances and chemicals used as preservatives -- can lead to a condition called contact dermatitis.
-Contact dermatitis appears as areas of redness, itching, and swelling on the skin, and sometimes as a rash or blisters.
+Many things we use every day, like cleansers, soaps, deodorants, makeup, and even mouthwash, have ingredients that can trigger a skin allergy.
+When you expose your skin to these ingredients -- most often fragrances and chemicals used as preservatives -- you can get contact dermatitis.
+It starts as red areas that itch and swell.
+Some people get rashes or blisters.

 If you see "hypoallergenic" on the label, it means the product doesn’t have those things in it.
 But manufacturers don’t have to prove that claim.
 There are no regulations or standards for them to follow.